Criedor/wdys_api/README.md

               translationpage, basepage

-->Saves a snapshot of a specific page a translator worked on
+"/translators/extension/sendpage'" -> Saves a snapshot of a specific page a translator worked on

     post    /translators/extension/sendpage'